Underwater Navigation & Robotics

 The benefits of autonomous and uncrewed water vehicles are huge.
 These vehicles require no equipment for human operators, which allows them to be incredibly small and very much bespoke to the intended tasks.
 Smaller, lighter and less complex equipment is easier to manufacture, uses fewer resources and is more affordable to operate and maintain.

-Autonomous and semi-autonomous vehicles are not only reducing capital expenditure in subsea services, but revolutionising it.
+Autonomous and semi-autonomous vehicles are not only reducing capital expenditure in subsea services, but revolutionizing it.
 The future includes, for example, robotic vehicles in the offshore field that can autonomously make informed AI based decisions.
 The effects are noticeable drops in carbon emissions, significant improvements in efficiency, and reduced time-to-mission.
 These heavily reduce costs for crew, vessels and ancillaries, and provide the ability to more frequently carry out survey and data acquisition missions.

 How is artificial intelligence used in marine and underwater navigation applications?